NGL: Natural Garment Language for Training-Free Sewing Pattern Estimation: Experiments

-Since datasets with ground truth image-garment mesh pairs (e.g. Dress4D and CloSe) are limited in style and diversity of outfits, we also evaluate using the \asosfivek dataset.
-We classify the images into single layer and multi-layer by querying Qwen-72B to identify the layers, and evaluate both types separately.
+Since datasets with ground truth image-garment mesh pairs, such as Dress4D and CloSe, are limited in style and diversity of outfits, we manually select 154 single-layer and 99 multi-layer images spanning diverse styles from the fashion website \href{https://www.asos.com}{asos.com}.

-We run two perceptual studies: an AI study, and a human perceptual study.
-For the \emph{AI study} we prompt GPT-5.0 to rate textured renderings of the reconstruction on a 0 to 9 scale, where 0 corresponds to an entirely wrong garment type, and 9 corresponds to a highly accurate prediction that captures the overall garment structure and finer details such as cuffs, frills, and hems.
+We conduct two perceptual studies: an AI-based study and a human perceptual study.
+For the \emph{AI study}, we prompt GPT-5.0 to rate textured renderings of the reconstruction on a 0-9 scale, where 0 corresponds to an entirely incorrect garment type and 9 corresponds to a highly accurate reconstruction that captures both the overall garment structure and finer details such as cuffs, frills, and hems.
 The full prompt is provided in the supplementary material.
-For the \emph{human perceptual study}, we asked participants to compare outfit renderings from two methods and decide which sewing pattern reconstruction better matches the original image on a scale from $-2$ to $2$, where positive values correspond to \dsl{}-based methods and negative ones to ChatGarment-based.
-More details are provided in the supplementary material.
-Due to the large number of images and resource constraints, we only use Qwen2.5-72B.
-We compare our results against the same models used in the previous section, namely ChatGarment and ChatGarment-GPT.
+For the \emph{human perceptual study}, participants compare outfit renderings from two methods and indicate which sewing-pattern reconstruction better matches the original image on a scale from -2 to 2, where positive values indicate a preference for the \dsl-based method and negative values indicate a preference for the baseline.

-We report quantitative results for single-layer outfits in~\cref{table:quant_SL_asos_GPT}, and for multi-layer outfits in~\cref{table:quant_ML_asos_gpt}.
-Our approach achieves significantly higher scores than the SOTA methods on both single- and multi-layer garments, which, combined with the fact that NGL-0 outperforms NGL-1, suggests that our method powered by Qwen2.5-VL-72B-Instruct better captures the basic garment geometry such as garment types or lengths.
-Qualitative examples are shown in \cref{fig:figures_single} for single-layer garments and \cref{fig:figures_multi} for multi-layer garments.

-As shown in \cref{table:human_study}, we observe a similar trend in human evaluation.
-Our method outperforms the ChatGarment-based methods with an average score of 1.0 for multi-layer outfits and 0.8 for single layer outfits.
-The positive value on a scale from $-2$ to $2$ shows a strong preference towards the \dsl{} based method.